My 8 Full Time Living In Our RV Regrets

 The other big regret is that we didn’t make our RV our home soon enough.
 We wish we could have individualized our space sooner and made that space our own.

 But the thing is, the RV is your home, it’s your camper, and you can do with it whatever you want.
-Make the space more livable to your liking, and you’ll surely find the RVing experience more exciting.
+Make the space more livable to your liking, and you’ll find the RVing experience more exciting.

 7) Not Getting into the RVing Community, Much Earlier